Thomson25/new_batch_2025/README.md

-This is a file where we find the python codes
+This is a file where we find the analyst data.